lomesh2312/Library_Lite/README.md

 •⁠  𝗗𝗮𝘁𝗮𝗯𝗮𝘀𝗲: MySQL (managed through Prisma ORM).

 •⁠  𝗗𝗲𝘃 𝗧𝗼𝗼𝗹𝘀: Postman (API testing), VS Code, GitHub for tracking and collaboration

+---
+Why Library Lite?

+•⁠  ⁠Removes paperwork, brings real-time visibility, and keeps every transaction secure and logged.

+•⁠  ⁠Makes life easier for librarians and lets users find and borrow books without waiting.

+•⁠  ⁠Perfect if a library wants to grow, automate, and stay organized now and in the future.

+•⁠  ⁠Library Lite is built for clarity, speed, and reliability—so that libraries of any size can modernize the way they work, serve more readers, and keep better track of every resource